beloinstitute/myhumanity/beforeYouRaiseMoney.md

 #### Before You Raise Money

+from Paul graham

 Most startups that raise money do it more than once.
-A typical trajectory might be (1) to get started with a few tens of thousands from something like Y Combinator or individual angels, then (2) raise a few hundred thousand to a few million to build the company, and then (3) once the company is clearly succeeding, raise one or more later rounds to accelerate growth.
+A typical trajectory might be:
+  - 1. To get started with a few tens of thousands from individual angels, then
+  - 2. Raise a few hundred thousand to a few million to build the company, and then
+  - 3. Once the company is clearly succeeding, raise one or more later rounds to accelerate growth.

 Reality can be messier.
 Some companies raise money twice in phase 2.
 Others skip phase 1 and go straight to phase 2.
-And at Y Combinator we get an increasing number of companies that have already raised amounts in the hundreds of thousands.
-But the three phase path is at least the one about which individual startups' paths oscillate.
+The three phase path is at least the one about which individual startups' paths oscillate.

 This essay focuses on phase 2 fundraising.
 That's the type the startups we fund are doing on Demo Day, and this essay is the advice we give them.

-Forces
+**Forces**

 Fundraising is hard in both senses: hard like lifting a heavy weight, and hard like solving a puzzle.
 It's hard like lifting a weight because it's intrinsically hard to convince people to part with large sums of money.
 That problem is irreducible; it should be hard.
 But much of the other kind of difficulty can be eliminated.
 Fundraising only seems a puzzle because it's an alien world to most founders, and I hope to fix that by supplying a map through it.